MagpantayAT/CS232/README.md

 4. You can download our MongoDB configured setup here: setup https://drive.google.com/open?id=1JOoO7vAZ724ukuhAtwTIwr_6kXGpOjl8

 # F. PHP codes
 1. Codes on PHP is available on gta-php.zip mongos should be running on port 27019 before using the system.
-Note that you must have Xampp installed in your machine and all the mongo driver needed for PHP to communicate to the MongoDB
+Note that you must have Xampp installed in your machine (use xampp-win32-5.6.32-0-VC11-installer.exe) and all the mongo driver needed for PHP to communicate to the MongoDB